 Example language for describing a data security plan

-Data Use Agreements (DUAs) and IRBs often require researchers to provide a description of their data security and destruction procedures, and some may include specific requirements on these processes dependent on the sensitivity of requested data.12 This section provides examples of descriptions of data management plans drawn from approved DUAs.
+Data Use Agreements (DUAs) and IRBs often require researchers to provide a description of their data security and destruction procedures, and some may include specific requirements on these processes dependent on the sensitivity of requested data.11 This section provides examples of descriptions of data management plans drawn from approved DUAs.
 This language is provided for informational purposes only; it is not necessarily comprehensive nor feasible in all environments.
 Please refer to your university’s (and/or department’s) research support center, libraries, or IT department for detailed protocols, potential templates, and descriptions of what is feasible, required, and sufficient at your location.
 Additional external resources on describing data security plans are in the "Resources for data security" section at the bottom of this page.

 Security data storage: the Department maintains a Unix/Linux-based research computing environment for its students and faculty members.
 The research computing systems utilize enterprise-level hardware and are managed by a dedicated staff of IT professionals.
 The Department leverages additional resources provided by the institution centrally, such as network infrastructure and professional co-location services in institutional datacenters.
 Department IT staff fully support private research servers purchased by individual faculty members.
 This support includes account management, security patching, software installation and host monitoring.
 Secure servers will be utilized for the purposes of processing and analyzing data.
 All computations and analytical work will be performed exclusively on these servers.
 File based permissions will be set to restrict data access to the research team.